The Roberts Lecture

 Professor Dame Anne Glover delivers the 2015 Roberts Lecture

-The Sir Gareth Roberts Science Policy Lecture is held every two years in honour of the organisation’s founding president.
+The Sir Gareth Roberts Science Policy Lecture is held in honour of the organisation’s founding president.
 Speakers are invited to consider issues of policy and policy making that impact scientists and their application of science.

 Can international policy be driven by politics, values and beliefs alone?